th1j5/ouroboros.rocks/content/en/docs/Tutorials/ovpn-tut.md

 tunnel* using the Ouroboros VPN (ovpn) tool, which exposes _tun_ interfaces to inject Internet Protocol traffic into an Ouroboros flow.

-We'll first illustrate what's going on over an ethernet loopback adapter and then show how to create an encrypted tunnel between two machines connected over an IP network.
+We'll first illustrate what's going on over an Ethernet loopback adapter and then show how to create an encrypted tunnel between two machines connected over an IP network.